 - What is the cost for the service?
 It’s important to get the right balance between a high quality report and an affordable cost.

 Sellers may also want to think about hiring a professional who has knowledge of the area where the property is located.
 This type of local information can be useful when the report is being compiled.
+For example, our expert team members can provide a home report in Edinburgh.

 Home Reports are a legal requirement for anyone who is selling a property in Scotland.
 They may seem like an additional burden at what can be a stressful time.
 However, Home Reports are intended to provide clarity for everyone, including the seller.
 This is why it’s so important to ensure that the Home Report that is paid for is completed to a high standard.
 Sellers should plan to have the Home Report completed in advance of putting their home on the market, so that they have plenty of time to choose a reputable provider and have them do the work, before they are legally required to give prospective buyers access to the report.